mIBRAHIM707/Semester-4-Notes/HM211/PakSt Notes.md

     *   **Answer Focus:** It represented different schools of thought within the Muslim community and highlighted the internal discussions and disagreements about the best path forward for Muslims in India.

-# HM 211 Islamiyat Enhanced Notes
+# HM 211 PakStudies Enhanced Notes

 ## Slide 4: Breakdown and Explanation